brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 What better way to know the future, than to look at the past?
 There's an excellent blog called "[The History Of The Web](*https://thehistoryoftheweb.com/archives/)".
-Thanks to Jay Hoffman, the writer of the blog;
+Thanks to Jay Hoffman, the writer of the blog,
 I've been fascinated by the roots of the web.
-For example:

-On August 6, 1991 Tim Berners-Lee puts online the first website.
+On August 6, 1991 Tim Berners-Lee puts the first website online.
-Only a few months later, on October 29 of the same year, the first HTML draft is posted on the www-talk mailing list.
+A few months later, on October 29 of the same year, the first HTML draft is posted on the *www-talk* mailing list.

-Three years went by when Netscape Navigator, the most popular browser of that time, was released on October 13, 1994.
+Three years went by until Netscape Navigator, the most popular browser at the time, was released on October 13, 1994.
-It took Microsoft almost a year longer to release their browser, Internet Explorer 1; on August 15 of 1995.
+It took Microsoft almost a year longer to release their own Internet Explorer 1 on August 15 of 1995.
-And in December of 1996, the first iteration for CSS was conceptualised.
+In December of 1996, the first iteration for CSS was conceptualised.

 Mozilla released Firefox more than ten years after the beginning of the web in 2004.
 Only a few years later, Apple flipped the web to its mobile side by presenting the very first iPhone on January 8, 2007.

-Twenty-three years after the first mention of HTML, modern websites found their identity as we know it today, when HTML5 was made the formal recommendation by the W3C on October 28, 2014.
+Twenty-three years after the first mention of HTML modern websites found their identity as we know it today, when HTML5 was made the formal recommendation by the W3C on October 28, 2014.